flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-advanced-guides/oans-btv.md

     We're working on enabling OANS using the MSFS scenery data, however this is work-in-progress.

-    BTV can be set up manually without the OANS airport map through the OANS control panel, this is however not explained in this guide.
+    BTV can be set up manually without the OANS airport map through the OANS control panel, for details see [Without Navigraph Unlimited](#without-navigraph-unlimited)

 <p style="color:coral;">This is for simulation purposes only.</p>